rust-lang/rust/Configurations.md

 ## `enum_discrim_align_threshold`

-The maximum diff of width between enum variants to have discriminants aligned with each other.
+The maximum length of enum variant having discriminant, that gets vertically aligned with others.
 Variants without discriminants would be ignored for the purpose of alignment.

+Note that this is not how much whitespace is inserted, but instead the longest variant name that doesn't get ignored when aligning.

 - **Default value** : 0
 - **Possible values**: any positive integer